rpm-software-management/dnf/doc/api_cli.rst

   .. attribute:: aliases

-    List of strings naming the command from the command line.
+    Sequence of strings naming the command from the command line.
 Must be a class variable.
 The list has to contain at least one string, the first string in the list is considered the canonical name.
 A command name can be contain only letters and dashes providing the name doesn't start with a dash.

   .. method:: run(args)